mtnvencenzo/cezzis-com-cocktails-web/terraform/readme.md

 	- Use `Accounts in this organizational directory only`
 	- Use `Allow public client flows (native/web) - No need to provide a redirect uri`
 <!-- 2.
 Create a service principal for the app by clicking 'Create Service Principal' from the overview page. -->
-3. Create a secret in the app registration (name: ADO B2C Terraform Client Secret)
+3. Create a secret in the app registration (name: Entra External Id Tenant Terraform Client Secret)
 4. Set the following api permissions
 	- `Azure Active Directory Graph`
 		- Application.ReadWrite.All (Application)